spyysalo/annodoc/index.md

 [collection](#collections) features.

-After getting a local copy of the system (see [Getting started](#getting-started) above), you can build the site from sources and serve the resulting documents using the command
+After getting a local copy of the system (see [Getting started](#getting-started) above), you can build the site from sources and serve the resulting documents by navigating to the directory with annodoc sources and using the command

 ```
 jekyll serve --watch